Density matrix: C*-algebraic formulation of states

 The states of the C*-algebra of compact operators K(H) correspond exactly to the density operators, and therefore the pure states of K(H) are exactly the pure states in the sense of quantum mechanics.

 The C*-algebraic formulation can be seen to include both classical and quantum systems.
 When the system is classical, the algebra of observables become an abelian C*-algebra.
 In that case the states become probability measures.

 History

-The formalism of density operators and matrices was introduced in 1927 by John von Neumann and independently, but less systematically, by Lev Landau and later in 1946 by Felix Bloch.
-Von Neumann introduced the density matrix in order to develop both quantum statistical mechanics and a theory of quantum measurements.
-The name density matrix itself relates to its classical correspondence to a phase-space probability measure (probability distribution of position and momentum) in classical statistical mechanics, which was introduced by Wigner in 1932.
+This formalism of the operators and matrices was introduced in 1927 by John von Neumann and independently, but less systematically, by Lev Landau and later in 1946 by Felix Bloch.
+Von Neumann introduced a matrix in order to develop both quantum statistical mechanics and a theory of quantum measurements.
+The term density was introduced by Dirac in 1931 when he used von Neumann's operator to calculate electron density clouds.

+Nowadays the term "density matrix" obtained a significance of its own, and corresponds to a classical phase-space probability measure (probability distribution of position and momentum) in classical statistical mechanics, which was introduced by Eugene Wigner in 1932.

 In contrast, the motivation that inspired Landau was the impossibility of describing a subsystem of a composite quantum system by a state vector.